 - a.
-In October of this year, the school will be holding a Student versus staff BIGGEST LOSSER contest, Mindy Fick and Business students are coordinating this opportune. - b.
-Also the Culinary Arts will be implementing unique water flavors for the students to try at lunch time.
-This is to teach student how to make enhanced water, that has health benefits, such as detoxing or cleansing the body. - c.
-We have Drug free clubs of America to promote student how to live a drug free life. - d.
-Our community Garden promoted community comradery, learning to grow healthy foods, and to learn of all the different healthy types of food, and how to harvest/prepare healthy choices. - e.
-Our student are also educated and certified in CPR/First Aid Training.
+We have Drug free Clubs to promote to students how to live a drug free life. - b.
+Our Community Garden promotes community comradery, learning to grow healthy foods, and learning all the different healthy types of food, and how to harvest/prepare healthy choices. - c.
+Our students are also educated and certified in CPR/First Aid Training.

-Monitoring and Policy Review
+D. Monitoring and Policy Review